-'''

-class tale.items.basic.Note (name: str, title: str = ", , descr: str = ", short\descr: str = ") A (paper) note with or without something written on it.
-You can read it.
+Called when the item has been moved from one place to another class tale.items.basic.Potion (name: str, title: str = ", \, descr: str = ", short\descr: str = ")

-'''

 Secondary initialization/customization.
 Invoked after all required initialization has been done.
 You can easily override this in a subclass.
 It is not needed to call the Item super class init().